Sunday, 25 October 2020

 (https://www.newindianexpress.com/nation/2020/apr/28/hazur-sahib-gurudwara-on-alert-as-8-pilgrims-contract-covid-19-2136450.html)

-The next target, the real objective of this uprising, was Sirhind.
-Wazir Khan prepared for the battle and sent a request of help to Bahadur Shah, who was in Deccan.
-In the meantime, a large number of Banda’s followers and peasants were converging on Sirhind from all the districts of central Punjab.
-These multitudes converged on Sirhind and defeated Wazir Khan on 12 May 1710 in the battle of Chappar Chiri, and completely sacked the historic city of Sirhind.
-Wazir Khan was killed in the battle and the city was consigned to fire and sword.
-All kinds of atrocities were unleashed upon the opponents, particularly Muslims by Banda and his fanatical supporters.
+The next target, the real objective of the uprising, was Sirhind.
+Wazir Khan prepared for battle and sent a request for help to Bahadur Shah, who was in the Deccan.
+In the meantime, large numbers of Banda’s followers and peasants converged on Sirhind from all the districts of central Punjab.
+These multitudes defeated Wazir Khan on 12 May 1710 in the Battle of Chappar Chiri and completely sacked the historic city of Sirhind.
+Wazir Khan was killed in the battle, and the city was consigned to fire and sword.
+All kinds of atrocities were unleashed upon the opponents, particularly Muslims, by Banda and his fanatical supporters.

 Fareh Burj, at Chppar Chiri.
 This tower was constructe in 2011 to commemorate Banda's victory over Wazir Khan of Sirhind in 1710.